ggabarrin/noscript-tag-blocker/README.md

 2. Go to `about:config` and set the `xpinstall.signatures.required` key to `false` (this will allow you to install unsigned extensions)
 3. Go to `about:addons`, click on the :gear: icon, and click on `Install Add-on From File...` option
 4. Select the zip file built before (located in the `noscript-tag-blocker/dist` directory)
-5. You should see a :fountain_pen: icon in your browser's toolbar
+5. You should see the extension's icon in your browser's toolbar

 ## Test